DennisHeimbigner/netcdf-c/docs/inmemory.md

-The first two capabilities are intertwined in the sense that the *diskless* capability makes use internally of the *inmemory* capability (for netcdf classic only).
+The first two capabilities are intertwined in the sense that the *diskless* capability makes use internally of the *inmemory* capability -- for netcdf classic only, not for netcdf enhanced.
 But, the *inmemory* capability can be used independently of the *diskless* capability.

 The *mmap()* capability provides a capability similar to *diskless* but using special capabilities of the underlying operating system.